 The effects of alcohol

-if he or she drives or operates machinery after drinking too much.
+at risk if he or she drives or operates machinery after drinking too much.

 Alcohol abuse and dependence can start at any age.
 There are no good predictors of